 - marketplace shopping

-My friend, Lynne, and I entered the gates of the medieval faire held at Alachua County fairgrounds (2900 NE 39th Avenue) at the start of opening ceremony where singing, cheering, and many laughs were involved.
-We followed the hoards of people through the castle gates and into the enchanted kingdom where we were greeted by well over 100 costumed participants, including some stars of the show, the King and Queen, and Punch & Judy.
-This years theme is “In the Days of Robin Hood”.
+My friend, Lynne, and I entered the gates of the medieval faire held at Alachua County fairgrounds (2900 NE 39th Avenue).
+This was the start of the opening ceremony and singing, cheering, and many laughs were involved.
+We followed the hoards of people through the castle gates and into the enchanted kingdom.
+There, we were greeted by well over 100 costumed participants, including some stars of the show, the King and Queen, and Punch & Judy.
+This year’s theme was “In the Days of Robin Hood”.

-You will be given an event schedule when you first arrive, but the signage was very good and displayed times in front of each location.
-The events are held at: Gypsy Camp, Royale Theatre, Tournament Field, Gate Theatre, King’s Table, Maypole, Blue Boar Inn, Pavillion Theatre, and Fooles’ Corner.
+We were given an event schedule, but the signage was good and displayed times in front of each location.
+The events were held at: Gypsy Camp, Royale Theatre, Tournament Field, Gate Theatre, King’s Table, Maypole, Blue Boar Inn, Pavilion Theatre, and Fooles’ Corner.
 The harpists and the knife throwers were my favorites.
-The fairground is large enough to hold the crowds and still offer plenty of room for maneuvering through the aisles.
-The fairgrounds are broken down into the marketplace stalls with rides & games scattered throughout the inside lane, and the educational center completely at the back right side of the field with blacksmithing, weaving, and much more.
-Food is on both sides, left and right, at the back of the venue, where you will be close in proximity to two major events: the tournament field stage and a ring in the center that featured jousters.
+The fairground was large enough to hold the crowds and still offer plenty of room for maneuvering through the aisles.
+The fairgrounds were broken down into the marketplace stalls with rides & games scattered throughout the inside lane, and the educational center completely at the back right side of the field with blacksmithing, weaving, and much more.
+Food was on both sides at the back of the venue, close in proximity to two major events: the tournament field stage and a jousting ring.

 A snapshot into the concessions available for the lords and ladies will leave you drooling so I will mention only the giant turkey legs, Ole English fish & chips, ye olde funnel cake, gypsy rice bowls, her majesty’s buns, mini donuts, and blooming onions.
-I ordered the gypsy rice bowl with garlic chicken, black beans, sautéed onions & peppers, and tzatziki sauce.
-The price was $10 and it was filling, perfectly seasoned, and delicious, plus that included my bottled water.
+I ordered the Gypsy Rice Bowl with garlic chicken, black beans, sautéed onions & peppers, and tzatziki sauce.
+The price was $10 and it was filling, perfectly seasoned, and delicious; plus that included a bottle of water.
 The yellow rice had an interesting mix of whole almonds, dried cranberries, lentils and seasonings.
-Plenty of seating is available on the picnic tables in the area.
+Plenty of seating was available on the picnic tables in the area.
 I have to say “well done” to the staff for having ample recycling bins and clean trash receptacles.
-Beer and wine are available for purchase at two locations.
+Beer and wine were available for purchase at two locations.

 Speaking of marketplace wares, there are way too many things to list but some of my favorites were the garlic seasonings, leather hats, pewter wine stoppers, and exquisite jewelry and cameos from Ladysmith.
 Other things of interest were the amazing costumes and corsets (some range up to $485!), flower halos, the coin mint, and the broom closet, featuring brooms with uniquely carved faces on the handles.
 Vendors from all over the United States were represented.
 A must-see is the Sea Dragon ride, located near the center middle, not for the ride itself, but for the playful and very acrobatic attendant who will awe the crowds with his crazy feats and tricks.